shinnku-nikaidou/layer7benchmark/README.md

 ## Features

 This tool is completely written in Rust and is designed to be fast and efficient.
 It uses the `reqwest` library for making HTTP and HTTPS requests, and the `tokio` library for asynchronous programming.
-So it is extreamly fast and efficient.
+So it is extremely fast and efficient.
 Much lower CPU usage than other tools like [webbenchmark](https://github.com/maintell/webBenchmark).

 ## 中文说明